-If you’re interested in enrolling in the Manicuring program at Dorsey Schools, the first step you should take is meeting with one of our Admissions Representatives.
+If you’re interested in enrolling in the Manicuring program at Dorsey School of Beauty, the first step you should take is meeting with one of our Admissions Representatives.
+Request information online and a member of our team will be back in touch with you shortly.
 You can read more about our Admissions process and program-specific admissions information on our Admissions information page.

 Does your program include licensure?

-While actual certification/licensure is not included in the curriculum of the Dorsey Schools Manicuring program, graduates may go on to challenge the licensure exam.
+While actual licensure is not included in the curriculum of the Dorsey School of Beauty Manicuring program, graduates may go on to challenge the licensure exam.
 Students also focus on preparation for the State exam, as part of the Manicuring program curriculum.
-Dorsey Schools will pay the cost one time for graduates of this program to challenge the state licensure exam, contingent upon the graduate meeting Dorsey Schools exam preparation requirements.
+In order to assist our graduates, Dorsey School of Beauty will pay the cost one time for graduates of the Manicuring program to challenge the state licensure exam, contingent upon the graduate meeting Dorsey School of Beauty’s exam preparation requirements.

 Will your program prepare me for licensure?

-The Dorsey Schools Manicuring program is designed to prepare students to go on to challenge the state licensure exam.
+The Dorsey School of Beauty Manicuring program is designed to prepare students to go on to challenge a licensure exam.

 What is included in my tuition?